ZackWilde27/FlatOut2-HLSLToSHA/README.md

 The script will create a ```settings.txt``` file when launching for the first time
 ```
-filename =
+filename = ""
-authors =
+author = ""
-// loop can be True/False, 0/1, Yes/No, or y/N
+# loop can be True/False, 0/1, Yes/No, or y/N
-loop =
+loop = ""
 ```
-Leaving them blank means that it will ask you when the script runs, so you can set it up to ask you every question or none at all.
+Leaving them as "" means that it will ask you when the script runs, so you can set it up to ask you every question or none at all.
+It's actually a python script so theoretically any variable or function from the script can be changed in there

 <br><br>